 Accommodations will be made on standardized testing (including the High School Placement Test) for students with diagnosed disabilities and will be implemented as determined by the assessment producer.
 To qualify for accommodations, a student must have a recognized disability and the appropriate testing accommodations must be documented on the Student Accommodation Plan.

-Three schools (Pitt Academy, Immaculata Classical Academy, and Holy Trinity Clifton Campus-opening in the fall of 2019) have programs that can accommodate students who present with particular learning needs that other Catholic schools may not be able to accommodate.
+Three schools (Pitt Academy, Immaculata Classical Academy, and Holy Trinity Clifton Campus) have programs that can accommodate students who present with particular learning needs that other Catholic schools may not be able to accommodate.
 More information about their programs can be secured by directly contacting these schools.

 In the case of Catholic high schools, each high school strives to meet the needs of each learner within the scope of its mission and philosophy.
 School Learning Coordinators and/or counselors work with administrators to identify the types of services that can be offered to students with mild learning disabilities within the context of the required high school curriculum.
 High schools require appropriate documentation and pertinent information from parents prior to a decision about enrollment and/or placement.
 Please contact individual schools for more specific information about learning differences programs.